SpotMcCormick/ETL_Project_1/README.md

 The output is a json.
 This contains precipitation and all soil data.
 Since the granularity goes down to city and by date.
 Since the DSCI is a metric that uses a week, we will aggregate the precipitation by sum and use week and average all our soil fields by the DSCI week.

-## About this notebook
+## About the notebook and scripts
 The folder prod_code is the production code for how I run the etl pipeline.
 I thought Jupyter Notebooks is a great way to give you my approach of extracting, transforming, and give you simple examples of the ETL pipeline.
+Please visit both notebooks and scripts.

 ## Final product
 After the data is all extracted and transformed we will load it into a duckdb.
 From there we will extract the duckdb to a CSV and create a tableau dashboard